 Determine Specific Naming Conventions

-You will want to make sure that all of your files are given descriptive names to simplify finding them later on.
-Simply naming a file ‘invoice’ will not be enough to help you identify which invoice is contained in that file and will only make it more difficult to find at a later date.
+You will want to make sure that all of your files are given descriptive names.
+This will simplify finding them later on.
+Simply naming a file ‘invoice’ will not be enough to help you identify which invoice is contained in that file.
+Additionally, it will only make it more difficult to find at a later date.

 This is why it is so important to be specific as you name your files.
-The Windows operating system allows a total of 260 characters to be used – including the name of the drive, all folders, and the end file name.
+The Windows operating system allows a total of 260 characters to be used.
+Including the name of the drive, all folders, and the end file name.
 Therefore, being succinct while specific is crucial.
-Try to name your files in a way that clearly communicates what their contents are, so that both you and anyone you share a file with can get a clear sense of what it contains at a glance – even without the path hierarchy to tell them what it means.
+Try to name your files in a way that clearly communicates what their contents are.
+Thus, both you and anyone you share a file with can get a clear sense of what it contains at a glance.
+Even without the path hierarchy to tell them what it means.

 You can also use your file names to make it more convenient to find the ones you need.
 Adding a character to the beginning of the name will make it default to the top of the list of files.